Passer Rating Calculator

 What is Passer Rating Allowed?

 A low passer rating allowed means the defense is shutting down the passing game.
-This metric is commonly used to evaluate cornerbacks and defensive secondaries across the NFL.
+This defensive efficiency metric is commonly used by NFL analysts to evaluate cornerbacks and defensive secondaries across the league.

 Opponent Stats Allowed